Collagen For Hair

 When it comes to hair thinning, it’s actually our skin that might have a role to play.
 A major component of skin is collagen.
 In fact, 70% of the dermis, or the middle part of the skin, is constructed of collagen protein.
 Our hair roots are located in the dermis.
 As we age and our ability to produce collagen slows, our skin loses its elasticity.
 As a result, decreased collagen in our skin may be the cause for hair loss in some people.

-So, is collagen good for hair?
-If you are suffering from hair thinning, hair loss, or just a lacklustre appearance in your locks, then collagen supplements might well be your answer to good hair health.
+If you are suffering from hair thinning, hair loss, or just a lacklustre appearance in your locks, then collagen supplements may be your answer to good hair health.

 *Hair loss can be a side effect of a more serious issue.
 Any hair loss or thinning should be discussed with your physician.
 The information we have provided herewith, and all linked materials, are not intended nor should they be construed as medical advice.
 Moreover, the information herewith should not be used as a substitute for professional medical expertise or treatment.
 Please refer to our Terms and Conditions and consult your General Practitioner for advice specific for you.